 How many times have you sent your CV when applying for a new job?
 Hundreds probably, but how often do you think it actually gets read?
 Well, it’s thought that whether a prospective employer reads your CV depends on how well written it is.

 There isn’t just one single template that will mean you have the best CV, it all depends on what you include and how you lay it out.
 However, there are some basic criteria that you should try and stick to.

 Type it: There is a common misconception that handwriting a CV makes it more personal.
 This is not the case at all.
 In fact, handwriting can often send your CV to the bottom of the pile.
 If you want your CV to get noticed, it should be typed using a standard, easy-to-read font.

-Get 15% off all keyboards with Logitech discount vouchers UK.
+Get 15% off all keyboards with Logitech voucher codes.

 Keep it short: When hundreds or thousands of people are sending CVs for one job, employers don’t have the time to read reams of paper.
 Try and keep your CV to one or two sides of A4 – this will also show that you are able to highlight important information.

-Save 20% on paper and office supplies with Euroffice free discount voucher codes.
+Save 20% on paper and office supplies with Euroffice voucher codes.

 Spellcheck: In this day and age, there is absolutely no excuse for poor spelling and grammar.
 As you should be using a computer to type your CV, make sure you use spellcheck before saving and printing.
 Typos are one of the biggest turn offs for any employer.